 It is located in the back of the throat, where it exists as a muscular cavity that is approximately 5 inches (12.7 cm) long.

-The anterior wall of the oropharynx is created by the base of the tongue.
-Along the posterior lateral wall are the palatine tonsils, and along the base of the tongue are the lingual tonsils.
+The base of the tongue creates the anterior wall of the oropharynx.
+The palatine tonsils are along the posterior lateral wall, and along the bottom of the language are the lingual tonsils.

 Located directly behind the nasal cavity and just above the soft palate, this is the highest point in the pharynx.